t3rn/t3rn/docs/main/docs/components/become-an-executor.md

 # How to Become an Executor

-This documentation describes how to become an executor.
-It assumes that you have accounts with the correct funds for the desired blockchains, and that you also have substrate installed (needed for generating keys with subkey) - we’ll share the resources to these steps.
+This documentation covers how to become an Executor on the t3rn network.
+It assumes that you have accounts with the correct funds for the desired blockchains, and that you have Substrate installed, which is needed for generating keys with subkey; we will share the resources to complete these steps.

 ## Step 1 - Clone repo